ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 .. note::

    ``_task`` is a reserved name and used for internal purposes.
-Do not use this name to register task results.
+Do not use this name to register task results or define variables.

 .. code-block:: yaml+jinja